8 Steps to Take for Better Basement Window Security

 STEP 5: Add window locks and window bars.

-Window bars or grates allow you to open the windows to allow for air circulation (often in short supply in a basement) without compromising your security.
-Don’t automatically discount this option because of the industrial look of some bars; there are options that are decorative and will add to the aesthetic value of your home and others that can be installed indoors so they’re not visible from the street.
-These can be professionally installed if they need to be attached to the exterior, especially if your home is brick or masonry, while others can be a simple DIY project.
+Window bars or grates allow homeowners to open the windows to allow for air circulation (often in short supply in a basement) without compromising the home’s security.
+There are options that are decorative and will add to the aesthetic value of the home and others that can be installed indoors so they’re not visible from the street.
+These can be professionally installed if they need to be attached to the exterior, especially if the home is brick or masonry, while others can be a simple DIY project.

-If you’re installing new locks or bars on your basement windows, there are two critical considerations.
-First, make sure that the members of your household know how to operate the new locks in case an emergency exit is needed.
-Second, develop a clear plan to escape in case of fire, as some security bar systems can be quickly removed from the inside, but others are permanently installed.
+If a homeowner is installing new locks or bars on their basement windows, there are two critical considerations.
+First, they’ll want to make sure that the members of the household know how to operate the new locks in case an emergency exit is needed.
+Second, they’ll need to develop a clear plan to escape in case of fire, as some security bar systems can be quickly removed from the inside, but others are permanently installed.

 Frontpoint protects your home in an emergency, whether it’s a break-in, fire, medical emergency, and more.
 View Frontpoint products.